NikKowPHP/social-brain/chapters/chapter-7.md

 1.  **The Situation:** Who did you practice with, and what was the topic?
 2.  **The Non-Verbal:** Which "Signal of Presence" technique did you consciously use (e.g., pointing the tripod, intelligent pause)?
 3.  **The Verbal:** Write down the exact "Playback" sentence you used to reflect the "music."
 How did they respond?
+4.  **Path to Adaptive:** How could practicing the Connection Protocol help you strengthen your least-dominant brain profile?